 You can read more about them here: https://en.wikipedia.org/wiki/Nathalie_Lawhead

 Press, Showcases & Exhibits:

-Note: I don’t get much time to update this anymore.
+Note: The following is very old and outdated.
+I don’t get much time to update this anymore.
 Things keep happening (and I’m so happy they are), but in no particular order…

 ARMAGAD (also Tetrageddon Games) was selected as an IndieCade 2016 Nominee!

 ARMAGAD (also Tetrageddon Games) is included in the XOXO Arcade lineup!